Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries

 For notation simplicity, we assume there is no rounding, the decay $a = 1/2$ for seeded intervals, and the step size $\nu = 1/2$ for optimistic searches (otherwise, only the multiplying constants may be different).
-Define the event $\mathcal{A}$ as in~\eqref{eq:good}.
-We split the proof into several steps.
+We split the rest of the proof into five steps.

-\emph{Step 1.} Consider intervals $\bigl((\cpt_i - \lambda/2) T,\, (\cpt_i + \lambda/2)T\bigr]$ as potential backgrounds for change points $\cpt_i T$ for $i= 1,\ldots,\ncp$\,.
+\emph{Step 1.} Consider intervals $\bigl((\cpt_i - \lambda/2) n,\; (\cpt_i + \lambda/2)n\bigr]$ as potential backgrounds for change points $\cpt_i n$ for $i= 1,\ldots,\ncp$\,.
 By the construction of seeded intervals, we can find seeded intervals $(c_i -r_i, c_i + r_i]$ such that

-Note that $\abs{(c_i - r_i,\, c_i + r_i]} \ge \lambda T/3 \ge m$ and that $(c_i - r_i,\, c_i + r_i]$ contains only a single change point $\cpt_i T$ for every $i = 1,\ldots, \ncp$\,.
+Note that $\abs{(c_i - r_i,\, c_i + r_i]} \ge \lambda n/3$ and that $(c_i - r_i,\, c_i + r_i]$ contains only a single change point $\cpt_i n$ for every $i = 1,\ldots, \ncp$\,.